We have discussed Process and Runtime to create an external process. In this post, ProcessBuilder is discussed which serves the same purpose.

 - Finally compile and execute the code written above.

-- If there are any errors the logs would be present in “error.txt” file, lest the output will be shown in “output.txt”.
+- If there are any errors the logs would be present in “error.txt” file, last the output will be shown in “output.txt”.

 - Make sure that the code, you wish to compile and execute, doesn’t contain an infinite loop or something like that which may cause your program to run forever.
 You can take care of this case by allowing the source code to run for a fixed time.
 For Example – if code takes more than 10 seconds to run, throw an error saying something like “Time Limit Exceeded”.
 For this you may use “waitFor()” function in “Process” class.